 If you get sick abroad, your travel plans and finances may take a hit.
 Trip itinerary changes, re-booking fees, and unexpected medical costs can add up and cause unnecessary stress.
 But it doesn’t have to be this way.

 Sometimes it’s easy to forget or ignore health considerations that we take for granted back home.
-Fortunately, many travel-related illnesses can be minimized by following simple hygiene practices.
+Fortunately, many travel-related illnesses can be minimized by following simple hygiene practices, such as washing your hands.

 We can’t stress this enough.
 You should always wash your hands regularly and thoroughly during travel (and at home too).